 Few facts about life

 I was born in Pavia in an Anglo-Italian family; I have dual Italian/British nationality.
-I have been interested in programming languages since I was 13 (it was 1981), at the time I was in London and I discovered the existence of accessible computers, the Sinclair ZX 80-81.
+I have been interested in programming languages since I was 12 (it was around 1982), at the time I was in London and I discovered the existence of accessible computers, the Sinclair ZX 80-81.
 Since then, I have been interested in programming languages, recursion theory, mathematical logic, models of natural language, axiomatizations of mathematics, and studied mathematical and philosophical logic at various universities.
 I also tried to work at theorem proving in set theory as a pure mathematician, but at the time, I was too confused to continue with that.

 Logic, linguistics & philosophy